-AHP is currently operating in FY 2021 with four auditors for the entire state.
-AHP will reach the projected goals for FY 2021 and will continue to operate with four auditors in FY 2022.
+AHP is currently operating in FY 2022 with three auditors for the entire state.
+AHP will reach the projected goals for FY 2022 and will work on training a fourth auditor (officer/part-time auditor) in FY 2023.

 Activity Plan for FY 2022 - 2024: Include a description of the activities proposed to help achieve the objectives.
 If group audits are planned, include an estimate of the number of group audits.